In memory of those who died this day during the Great War

 The CWGC headstones for Canadian casualties will display one of four different insignias with an additional two distinctive styles found in Naval Cemeteries.

-However, there are also hundreds of private memorials which differ in size, shape, colour and stone for the Great War Canadians commemorated in the United Kingdom.
+There are also hundreds of private memorials which differ in size, shape, colour and stone for the Great War Canadians commemorated in Great Britain.

-In this section, we have selected just a few of the wide range of war grave memorials that can be found across the United Kingdom.
+In this section, we have selected just a few of the wide range of war grave memorials that can be found across the British Isles.

 In many cases, there are no longer family members living to tend the private graves.
 Headstones and grave kerbs have gradually deteriorated or fallen into a sad state of disrepair.
 These memorials have too often been classed as dangerous and taken down by the local authority.

-However, if such a private grave is reported to the CWGC, the Commission can agree to erect one of their own familiar headstones to mark the last resting place of the casualty.
+If such a private grave is reported to the CWGC, the Commission can agree to erect one of their own familiar headstones or markers to commemorate the final resting place of the casualty.

 A familiar CWGC headstone with the Canadian Maple Leaf insignia